bbshih/billyshih_blog_posts/_posts/2013-05-26-learn-sass-and-compass-quick.markdown

 **Selector inheritance**

-Use CSS of another selector by using:
+Use CSS of another selector by using `@extend selectorName`
-    @extend selectorName